 Improve Concentration and Memory

 Receiving a full night's sleep will help keep the brain healthy and memory sharp.
 A lack of sleep negatively impacts the attention span and short-term memory.
-Decision-making skills will also be weakened for anyone that does not receive enough sleep.
+Decision-making skills will also be weakened for anyone who does not receive enough sleep.

 Clear Harmful Toxins

-The glymphatic system is responsible for the body's waste disposal system and clearing toxins that are harmful to the body.
+The glymphatic system is responsible for the body's waste disposal system and for clearing toxins that are harmful to the body.
 The glymphatic system is very active when sleeping.
 A study's findings are that one of the toxins getting cleared from the brain during sleep is responsible for Alzheimer's disease.
 Click here to learn more on this topic from the National Institute of Health.

 Boost Your Mood

 Mental health is closely related to sleep.
 If an older person does not have enough sleep, he /she may be more likely to develop depression or anxiety.
 Reduced mental health will also negatively affect sleep quality.
 A good night's sleep is critical for the well-being of the mental health of an older adult.

 Stress and anxiety will make it much more difficult to sleep well at night.
 Practice letting go of these thoughts and worries at night.
 Here are some additional tips to help beat stress before going to bed: